gitter-badger/slickity/readme.txt

 1. Upload the `slickity` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= I wanna contribute, but can't get my Advanced Custom Fields to take. = You can disable the core Advanced Custom Fields configuration by adding `define( 'SLICKITY_DEV', true );` in your `wp-config.php` file.
+Then you'll need to import the config into your database by using the .json file in the plugin's includes folder.

 == Changelog ==

 = 2.0.0 (December 6, 2017) =